 10. The 100 Putts

 This might look like a no-brainer to a lot of you.
 But if you believe that practice can make a man perfect, then you’d understand the purpose of this drill.
 It’s designed to make you better at putting by bulldozing through your problems.

 - Make some time aside and pick a quiet corner at the practice range or the course.
 You can even do it in your home if you want.

 - Set a tee in the ground, preferably in the 3 to 5 feet range.

-- Hit the ball with utmost passion.
-Focus more on the form and the swing rather than the result.
+- Hit the ball with focus more on the form and the swing, rather than the result.